CSE210-NinjaProgrammers/CSE210-05/README.md

 * Juan David Estrada (jdemachado1105@gmail.com)

 ## Contributors
-* Eric Farley
+* Eric Farley        ----> Add logics to perform game in most classes actions of the game including inheriting from parent class and giving points and colision.
-* Tulio Banegas
+* Tulio Banegas      ----> Inputs class methods and attributes to other classes with movement of snakes and others vertical movement plus keyboard service changes.
-* Livia Pimentel
+* Livia Pimentel     ----> Help with ideas of the positions of the snakes and it velocity of each snakes including the frame-rate.
-* Alfred Kamisesse
+* Alfred Kamisesse   ----> Do updates to describe how the game works and how points a used in the game and other ideas to README file and class.
-* Juan David Estrada
+* Juan David Estrada ----> Help with preparing the README file and updates the respository and with the growing tail of the snake at the end with colors.